Naveduran/mandala_creator/README.md

 ## Credits

-Thanks to [Monica Vera](https://www.linkedin.com/in/monica-vera-duran-91b46b278/) for testing and playing for this app when it was yet an idea.
+Thanks to [Monica](https://www.linkedin.com/in/monica-vera-duran-91b46b278/) for testing and playing for this app when it was yet an idea.

 ## Progress